wilsonmar/wilsonmar.github.io/_posts/2020-01-19-developer-teamwork.md

-"Pair Programming" is more than just sharing a keyboard.
+But "code reviews" and "Pair Programming" are more than just sharing a keyboard.

-It takes effort over time to get everyone to be ready, willing, and able to consistently collaborate with others.
+It takes effort over time to get everyone ready, willing, and able to consistently collaborate with others.

 So what do we do?
 I have these suggestions: